Shiina18/shiina18.github.io/_posts/2021-01-02-to-challenges.md

 Usually, **Spear sidegrade, Whip and ranged weapons are the best options for physical classes without magic.** See arguments [here](https://shiina18.github.io/games/2020/07/17/game-log-for-to-ov-mod/#teambuilding).

-- Attacker: can deal decent damage to most units.
+- Attacker (secondary attacker): can deal decent damage to most units.
-- Wallbreaker: can deal decent damage to tanks (included in Attacker).
+- Wallbreaker (primary attacker): can deal decent damage to tanks (included in Attacker).
 - Nuker: can eliminate units using high damage options (with the help of some combo).
 - Support: can focus more on using their abilities to gain an advantage for the team. (typically can buff teammates or clean debuffs.)
 - Annoyer: can inflict debuffs on enemies.